KQM-git/TCL/docs/characters/anemo/sucrose.md

 * This effect cannot be triggered by swirling off Guoba or environmental objects such as cooking pots.
 * This effect can be triggered by chain reaction Swirls.
 * Swirls caused by the absorbed Element in **Forbidden Creation-Isomer 75/Type II** can trigger this effect.
+* This effect persists for its full duration even when this character leaves party.
+Click [here](../../evidence/combat-mechanics/party-mechanics.md#debuffsteam-buffs-with-duration-persist-after-applier-leaves-party) for the finding.

 </TabItem>